17

 3

 • Every PAL TV except the very earliest had a line delay in the chroma path too; averaging two lines eliminated a "differential phase" artefact seen on early PAL (but still a lot less objectionable than phase errors on NTSC).
 Searching "Delay line PAL" should bring more info.
-Oct 16, 2021 at 16:57
+Commented Oct 16, 2021 at 16:57

 • One-line delays were implemented acoustically in a quartz crystal.
 But mirroring in such a system would be very difficult and you would notice off-by-one line issues in the resulting image (like horizontal lines not being lines).
 Vertical mirroring using such delays would be extremely difficult.
-Oct 16, 2021 at 21:24
+Commented Oct 16, 2021 at 21:24

 • @MauryMarkowitz: Format conversion between PAL and NTSC requires having delay blocks that are calibrated from 1 to 524 lines and a means of switching smoothly between them.
 Such equipment was big and expensive, but I think all that would be required for vertical mirroring would be changing the sequence in which the delays are used.